 Will the online application save my work?

-Applications must be completed in ONE SITTING.
+Applications must be completed in one sitting.
 Before initializing the application process, please review the application questions and obtain the required ready-to-upload documents.

-What is the grant timeline?
+What is the grant contract period?

 You might check out these sites: